avechuch0/telegram-hitbackscammer/README.md

 Take into account you need your mobile phone also to get an API key from Telegram, otherwise you won't be able to do anything with the API and these scripts.

-2. Ok, but my identity would be pwned, or found by the scammer/phisher?
+2. Ok but, is my identity would be pwned, or found by the scammer/phisher?

 Nope, the attackers won't have any information about it, despite we are doing something to the attacker's chat/channel, remember we are using their own bot and on the other hand, the communication takes places against Telegram using the API.